timruffles/timruffles.github.io/articles/coding/go-generics-wat.txt.md

 This is again quite surprising, `normal` and `generic` appear to have almost exactly the same type-signature.

-If we refer to the [spec](https://go.dev/ref/spec#Type_assertions), we'd see that explicitly bans type assertions on type parameters.
+If we refer to the [spec](https://go.dev/ref/spec#Type_assertions), we'd see that the compile error might be expected: the spec explicitly bans type assertions on type parameters.

 > For an expression x of interface type, but not a type parameter, and a type T, the primary expression

-But while it tells us that what we're doing is against the rules, it doesn't explain why that rule exists.
+But while this tells us that what trying to do is against the rules, it doesn't explain why that rule exists.
 Why can't we use a value of an interface type (`frobber`) like other an interface values?
 Why is `f` in `generic[F frobber](f F)` so different to `normal(f frobber)`?

 ## How do generics work?

-Go's generics can be thought of as working by copy-pasting for you.
-If you have a function that you want to work on a set of types, it'll copy-paste one function for each type with the type replaced.
-Critically, the type of the parameter in each of the concrete function will be a concrete type, for example:
+Go's generics can be thought of as working by copy-pasting ('instantiating') for you.
+If you have a function that you want to work on a set of types, it'll copy-paste one function for each type, specialised for that type.
+Critically, the type of the parameter in each of those function will be a different type, for example:

 ```go
 package main